 What do you think?

-AI systems have made limited progress in interpreting animal vocalizations and behaviors, using machine learning to classify calls or predict responses in controlled settings.
-However, these efforts do not equate to meaningful two-way communication or understanding of animal intent, emotion, or social context.
-Current technology can detect patterns in animal sounds or movements—such as identifying distress calls in pigs or decoding bee dances—but lacks the depth to interpret nuanced meaning or enable conversational interaction.
-True interspecies communication remains beyond the reach of existing AI.
+AI systems have made limited progress in interpreting animal vocalizations and behaviors, using machine learning to classify calls or predict responses in controlled settings (Nature, 2024).
+These efforts focus on detecting patterns in animal sounds or movements, such as identifying distress calls in pigs or decoding bee dances, but lack the depth to interpret nuanced meaning or enable conversational interaction.
+As of the latest assessments in 2026, true interspecies communication—entailing mutual comprehension of intent, emotion, or social context—remains beyond the reach of existing AI technology.

 📰